aj9ms/neopet-userscripts/README.md

 ## Restocking Highlighter

-**Note:** This script is undeniably against ToS, but it's almost impossible to track unless you're getting ALL the high profit items (which I'm too slow for because I don't use an auto-haggler script - maybe I should?).
-It's part of the reason why I haven't committed the actual userscript.
+**Note:** This script is against TOS.

-This is the JSON file I use for highlighting restockable items in Neopets.
-I have a separate Violentmonkey userscript that runs on every Neopets shop (https://www.neopets.com/objects.phtml + query strings that are searched in the script), but will not be committing that here for personal greed.
+This includes the JSON file and script I use to check for profitable items.

-Currently, this JSON file is manually updated and maintained, hence the number of commits in the history.
+Currently, the JSON file is manually updated and maintained, hence the number of commits in the history.
 The eventual goal is to create a UI and maintain a local DB (while uploading schema/data on every applicable commit) that allows better color customization and automates adding and removing items based on restocking guides.

 The file can be publicly fetched from [here](https://aj9ms.github.io/neopet-userscripts/data/restocking_data.json).